-Drink plenty of water and eat lots of fruit and vegetables.
+Also, drink plenty of water and eat lots of fruit and vegetables.
 Foods like spinach and avocados help in the production of serotonin and dopamine, which help to keep you calm and happy.

-Also, don’t slack on your workouts … ain’t nobody got time for holiday weight gain!
+And don’t slack on your workouts … ain’t nobody got time for holiday weight gain!

 Even if you don’t normally exercise then walking, yoga, meditation or progressive muscle relaxation can really help to soothe anxiety and reduce holiday stress.